RectifiedFlow/RectifiedFlow.github.io/_pages/blog.md

   <!-- Text -->
   <p>
-    <strong>Rectified flow</strong> offers an intuitive yet unified perspective on flow- and diffusion-based generative modeling.
+    <strong>Rectified flow</strong> offers an intuitive and unified perspective on flow- and diffusion-based generative modeling.
 Also known as flow matching and stochastic interpolants, it has been increasingly used for state-of-the-art image, audio, and video generation, thanks to its simplicity and efficiency.
   </p>

   <p>